AdrianInfante/2wayAudio/README.md

 Sends the audio data to the camera using RTP.

 ### `pcm_to_g711(pcm_data)`
 Converts PCM audio data to G.711 format.
+(Disabled)

 ### `linear2ulaw(pcm_val)`
 Converts a linear PCM value to u-law.